Rakam-AI/rakam_systems/README.md

 - **Chained Gen AI Systems**: Develop systems that chain multiple AI tasks together for complex workflows. *Link to come*

+- **Search Engines**: Develop search engines based on fine-tunned embeddings models on any modality ( text, sound or video ). *Link to come*

 - **Any Custom AI System**: Use components to create any AI solution tailored to your needs.

 ## Installation